snvellozzi/space-pygame/README.md

 * Background music and effect music for collisions

 ## How to Play
-* Use the right and left arrow keys to move the spaceship and the space bar to shoot the bullet at the enemies.
+* Use the right and left arrow keys to move the spaceship
+* Use the space bar to shoot bullets at the enemies
 * <a href="https://repl.it/@snvellozzi/space-game" title="Play Here">Play Here</a>